Please

 Chamber also made public the 30 October 2003 "Decision on Prosecution’s

-Application for a Witness Pursuant to Rule 70 (B)
+Application for a Witness Pursuant to Rule 70 (B)", which sets out

 the conditions under which General Clark is to give his testimony.
 A detailed